AdityaGarg8/git-credential-outlook-and-gmail/README.md

 ## Setting up OAuth 2.0 client credentials

-In order to use OAuth2.0, you need to provide an OAuth 2.0 `client_id` and a `client_secret` (not needed in Outlook) to allow the helper to authenticate with email servers on your behalf.
+In order to use OAuth2.0, you need to provide an OAuth 2.0 `client_id` and a `client_secret` (secret not needed in Outlook) to allow the helper to authenticate with email servers on your behalf.

 If not configured, it will use Thunderbird's `client_id` and `client_secret` by default.